Death-thekidd/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the 10 newest files in the current directory.
 ## 13-unique
 A script that takes a list of words as input and prints only words that appear exactly once.
+## 14-findthatword
+Display lines containing the pattern “root” from the file /etc/passwd